alexiaDorm/master-thesis/src/data_processing/README.md

 Description data processing pipeline
 --------------------------------------------------------------
-1. Create BigWigs files of ATAC signal for each pseudo-bulk

-2. Compute coverage by pseudo bulk to determine for which one we have sufficient cells

 1. Create common peaks by merging all overlapping peaks

-2. Create BigWigs files of ATAC signal for each pseudo-bulk
+2. Create BigWigs files of ATAC signal for each pseudo-bulk (cell_type + time)

-3. Compute the total number of reads per pseudo-bulk for normalization purpose

-4. Compute coverage by pseudo bulk to determine for which one we have sufficient cells
+3. Compute coverage by pseudo bulk to determine for which one we have sufficient cells

-6. Get the sequences for each peaks
+4. Get the sequences for each peaks

-7. Sample background regions from genome with same GC content distribution as peaks
+5. Sample background regions from genome with same GC content distribution as peaks

-8. Get the sequences of the background regions
+6. Get the sequences of the background regions

+7. Compute the total number of reads per pseudo-bulk for normalization purpose

-9. Get ATAC continuous track using sliding window for peaks and background regions
+8. Get ATAC continuous track using sliding window for peaks and background regions